James Barnor: 1960s in the UK

 In December 1959, Barnor travelled to England to develop his skills, working at Colour Processing Laboratories Ltd, Edenbridge, Kent, and attending evening and other part-time classes before being awarded a Ghana Cocoa Marketing Board scholarship to study full-time at Medway College of Art in Rochester, Kent, graduating in 1961.
 Subsequent to this course, he stayed on in the UK and continued working as a photographer and technician.
 His images from this period document Africans in Britain, notably his work as a fashion photographer with black models against London backdrops, often for the covers of Drum, then the leading magazine in Africa.

 1970–94

 After a decade in England, Barnor went back to Ghana, where he set up the country's first colour processing facilities.
-For the following 24 years in Ghana he worked as a professional photographer, was the official African representative for Agfa-Gevaert (at the time the leading company for imaging technology), and was also given work by the American embassy and Ghanaian government agencies under the auspices of J. J. Rawlings.
+For the following 24 years in Ghana, he worked as a professional photographer and was the official African representative for Agfa-Gevaert (at the time the leading company for imaging technology).
+He was also given work by the American embassy, the US Information Service in Ghana in the 1970s and Ghanaian government agencies under the auspices of J. J. Rawlings.